Hugobros3/chunkstories/README.md

 Chunk Stories is written in Java 8, using LWJGL3 as it's OpenGL wrapper.
 It uses Gradle in it's wrapper fashion to automate the build process, JOML for mathematical functions, lz4 for chunk compression, jansi for console coloring, for the full list of librairies used, see CREDITS.

-Some of the things Chunk Stories is able to do:

- * Fully configurable Voxels, Entities, Items, Packets, Particles and GUI sub-systems
- * Mods can redefine basically any element of the game, and can include custom code that is hotloaded at runtime.
+Here's a bullet points list:

+ * Configuration files allow to redefine almost anything using a simplistic syntax
+ * Customizable network packets, world generation, inputs, GUI*, fonts, localization, ...
+ * Up to 65536 voxel types, with 8-bit metadata and support for [even more data](http://chunkstories.xyz/wiki)
+ * Support for items that take up more than 1 slot
+ * Component-based entity system
+ * Self-wrapping worlds built out of cubical 32³ chunks, (un)loaded explicitly by reference counting
+ * Heightmap summaries for far terrain rendering up to 1km
+ * Modern-ish renderer in GL3.3 core, supporting deffered rendering, hotloading shaders, instanced rendering, particles, SSR, bloom, you name it
- * A bukkit-inspired plugin system
+ * Skeleton-based animation system with hitboxes
- * A modern OpenGL 3.3+ renderer, supporting custom shaders and looks like it was made this decade
- * Support for hot-downloading mods upon server connection
+ * Support for basically loading everything at runtime, including downloading on server connection
- * A Minecraft map importer
+ * Works on Windows and Linux ( osx may work but unsupported )

+\* some stuff *might* not be quite done right now

 ### Building & Eclipse setup

-####Working on the core engine
+####Working on the core engine *(select contributors only)*
 Clone the `chunkstories` repo and run `gradlew buildAll` ( `./gradlew buildAll`on unixes ).
 `gradlew client:run`and `gradlew server:run`respectively will compile and launch an up-to-date client or server.
+The build script takes care of setting up the right arguments for you.

 Using Eclipse, do `Import->Gradle Project` and select the directory where you cloned chunkstories in, wait for it to rebuild the project and then you can create a new launch configuration.
 For the game to work properly, you must set the work directory to the root 'chunkstories' project, use `--dir=.` to tell the game to use the local directory and not .chunkstories, and finally you must use `--core=path/to/core_content.zip` to point to the directory or zipfile containing the base content you wish to use.

 ####Modifying the core content
 Clone the `chunkstories-core` repo and run `gradlew install` ( `./gradlew install`on unixes ).
-This will build you a copy of the latest official content in `build/distributions/core_content.zip`as well as updating the `res/` folder in the root of the project to include the build .jars, meaning you can use that directory instead of the zipfile when working on your content to iterate quickly.
+This will build you a copy of the latest official content in `build/distributions/core_content.zip`as well as updating the `res/` folder in the root of the project to include the built .jars, meaning you can use that directory instead of the zipfile when working on your content to iterate quickly.

 #### Modifiying the API
 Clone the `chunkstories-api` repo and run `gradlew install` ( `./gradlew install`on unixes ).
 This will build you a copy of the latest API